everx-labs/everdev/docs/guides/work-with-devnet.md

 ### Compile Giver code

-You can find compiled giver v2 contract with code [here](https://github.com/tonlabs/evernode-se/tree/master/contracts/giver_v2).
-You need to recompile code only if you want to change its code, so you can use compiled `GiverV2.tvc` file and move to the next step.
+You can find compiled giver v4 contract with code [here](https://github.com/tonlabs/evernode-se/tree/master/contracts/giver_v4).
+You need to recompile code only if you want to change its code, so you can use compiled `GiverV4.tvc` file and move to the next step.

 **Attention!**
-The code in repo is not compatible with the latest Solidity compilers, so if you would like to compile it yourself, you would need to migrate code to the latest Solidity version first.
+This giver is recommended to use with solc version above 0.61.2 to deploy it on devnet or mainnet.

 After modifying code, compile it:
 ```
-$ everdev sol compile GiverV2.sol
+$ everdev sol compile GiverV4.sol
 ```
-In a case of success, compiler will generate two files: compiled code (`GiverV2.tvc`) and ABI (`GiverV2.abi.json`).
+In a case of success, compiler will generate two files: compiled code (`GiverV4.tvc`) and ABI (`GiverV4.abi.json`).
 You need these files for the next steps.

 ### Calculate Giver address